S$^2$MAT: Simultaneous and Self-Reinforced Mapping and Tracking in Dynamic Urban Scenariosorcing Framework for Simultaneous Mapping and Tracking in Unbounded Urban Environments: Related works

-Long-range navigation in unstructured urban environments has received significant attention in the research community, with many autonomous driving systems developed during the DARPA Urban Challenges~\cite{urmson2008autonomous, montemerlo2008junior}.
-Unlike autonomous vehicles that follow well-defined streets and lanes, these robots must operate in areas without inherent traffic rules.
-In~\cite{kummerle2015autonomous}, a navigation system is proposed that enables a mobile robot to autonomously travel \SI{7.4}{km} through city centers, navigating through pedestrian zones and densely populated areas.
-Similarly,~\cite{francis2020long} combines reinforcement learning and sampling-based methods to achieve efficient global planning for long-range navigation.
-Additionally, \cite{wang2022motion} discusses the successful deployment and operation of last-mile delivery systems in multiple urban environments, although all these approaches rely on pre-built maps.
+Long-range navigation in unstructured urban environments has garnered considerable attention in the research community, particularly through the development of autonomous driving systems during the DARPA Urban Challenges~\cite{urmson2008autonomous, montemerlo2008junior}.
+Unlike autonomous vehicles that primarily traverse well-defined streets and lanes, these robots must navigate through less-structured areas with a significant human presence.
+In~\cite{kummerle2015autonomous}, a navigation system is proposed that enables a mobile robot to autonomously travel \SI{7.4}{km} through city centers, successfully navigating pedestrian zones and densely populated areas. ~\cite{francis2020long} combines reinforcement learning and sampling-based methods to achieve efficient global planning for long-range navigation.
+Additionally, \cite{wang2022motion} discusses the successful deployment and operation of last-mile delivery systems in various urban environments.
+Unlike these approaches that rely on pre-built global maps, our method enables the robot to navigate through urban environments without the need for a precomputed high-quality global map.

-This paper proposes an online joint mapping and tracking framework that enables robots to navigate urban environments without an exquisite global map in advance.
-The framework jointly estimates the spatial structure and moving objects, using a novel self-reinforcing mechanism to iteratively promote spatial structure mapping and detect moving objects.
-With our proposed approach, the robot can achieve long-range navigation in unbounded urban scenarios.